 The museum represents Spanish contemporary art with a collection that includes masterpieces by Juan Miró, Pablo Picasso, and Salvador Dalí.
 Sadly we didn’t make it here and would be the first place I stop by if we make a visit to Madrid again.
 It was hard to decide between this and the Prado museum since we only had time for one!

 Santiago Bernabéu Stadium home of the Real Madrid

 That was our short but sweet visit one day visit to Madrid!
 Surprisingly we got to see quite a bit of Madrid in 12 hours, we wished we had more time to enjoy a couple of cold ones in one of the many beer terraces, catch a Flamenco dance or plan a visit to Toledo, Spain’s former capital but the Alps was calling….
-Blacklane car service worked out perfectly for us, since we were a family of four.
-If you don’t want to hire a car like we did you can still take a cab into town and cover these sight on a hop-on hop-off sightseeing tour on board an open-top double-decker bus as well.
+Blacklane car service worked out perfectly for us since we were a family of four.
+If you don’t want to hire a car as we did you can still take a cab into town and cover these sight on a hop-on hop-off sightseeing tour onboard an open-top double-decker bus as well.

 PIN IT FOR LATER